Woz-U-Group-Projects/team-spongebob/README.md

-# team-spongebob tira
-I worked on the carousel and the containers
+tira trying to see how containers will look